-Contact the associate dean or director of your department or college to get an official course withdrawal form and the required signatures.
+Contact the Associate Dean of your college (or visit your college's advising center, if applicable) to get an official course withdrawal form and the required signatures.
 Check with your academic departments for their procedure.
-Visit the Office of Student Records in Wingate Hall or call 581-1349.
+Visit Student Records (studentrecords.umaine.edu) in Wingate Hall or call 207.581.1290.
 Know the university deadlines to avoid academic penalty.